IngoKl/wavlength/README.md

 based on the overall playtime of the files submitted.

 ## How To
-Wavelength exposes a simple click CLI interface.
+Wavlength exposes a simple click CLI interface.

 `python wavelength.py --folder ./wavs --amp_threshold=100 --plot=True`